AntonioLuisGlez/beeyonders_gscam/README.md

 2.  **Launch the ros node for the RTP communication**: After building, you can run the ROS node for an RTP stream with:
     ```
     source devel/setup.zsh
-    roslaunch gscam RTP_to_ros.launch ROS_PORT:={Source ROS port} USE_H265:={true for H265, false for H264}
+    roslaunch gscam RTP_to_ros.launch UDP_PORT:={Source UDP port} USE_H265:={true for H265, false for H264}
     ```
-    Here, "Source ROS port" is the RTP port you want to connect to, and "true for H265, false for H264" specifies the encoder type: true for H265 and false for H264.
+    Here, "Source UDP port" is the UDP port you want to connect to, and "true for H265, false for H264" specifies the encoder type: true for H265 and false for H264.

     In case you want to run the ROS node for two simultaneous RTP streams:
     ```
     source devel/setup.zsh
-    roslaunch gscam RTP_to_ros.launch ROS_PORT:={Source ROS port} USE_H265:={true for H265, false for H264}
+    roslaunch gscam RTP_to_ros.launch UDP_PORT:={Source UDP port} USE_H265:={true for H265, false for H264}
     ```
-    Here, "Source ROS port" is the RTP port you want to connect to, and "true for H265, false for H264" specifies the encoder type: true for H265 and false for H264.
+    Here, "Source UDP port" is the UDP port you want to connect to, and "true for H265, false for H264" specifies the encoder type: true for H265 and false for H264.

 ### Qualcomm with FLIR HADRON 640R integration RTP streaming